NGFW Clusters

 - ID Map synchronization has failed.

-- IPSec VPN Security Association (SA) synchronization has failed.
+- IPSec VPN security association (SA) synchronization has failed.

-- System reported out-of-memory (OOM) fault.
+- The system reported an out-of-memory (OOM) fault.

 Causes of a hard fault are: